-Apartment renters in Chicago are likely to consider offers for a month of free rent in exchange for signing an extended lease.
-Some landlords in Chicago even go as far as offering two months of free rent to get tenants signed onto a lease ahead of the winter slowdown of Chicago's rental market.
-Domu encourages tenants to consider, though, whether a month of free rent is as valuable as it sounds -- particularly if the landlord is making up the difference by charging an inflated rent for the remainder of the lease term.
+Renters in Chicago are likely to consider offers for a month of free rent in exchange for signing an extended lease.
+Some landlords in Chicago even offer two months of free rent to get tenants to sign a lease ahead of the slower rental market in winter in Chicago.
+Tenants should consider whether a month of free rent is as valuable as it sounds, particularly if the landlord is making up the difference by charging an inflated rent for the remainder of the lease term.

-Landlords sometimes try to entice renters by offering a free month's rent and advertising what they call a "net effective rent."
-Be careful, renters, because "net effective rent" is not the same as the actual monthly rent charged -- rather, it is meant to describe the average cost of monthly rent over the course of the lease term, with the free month included in the average.
+Landlords sometimes try to entice renters by offering a free month's rent and advertising a "net effective rent."
+Be careful, renters, because "net effective rent" is not the same as the actual monthly rent charged — rather, it is meant to describe the average cost of monthly rent over the course of the lease term, with the free month included in the average.

 How to Calculate Net Effective Rent for Chicago Apartments

 - Take the value of advertised free rent.

 - Divide that number by the number of months of the lease term minus the number of months of free rent.
 (For example, if the lease term is for 12 months, and there is one month of free rent provided, you divide the value of the free rent among the remaining 11 months of the lease term for which you will be paying.)